just4jc/bot-education/README.md

 1. Please view the instructions given in the [Instructor-Resources folder](Instructor-Resources).

 ## For Students:

 1. The rendered course materials are available in the [Student-Resources folder](Student-Resources).

+**For Instructor-Led:**
+* We recommend dowloading the site contents or cloning it if you can do so to your local computer.
+* Follow along with the classroom instructions and training sessions.
+* When there is a lab indicated, you may find the lab instructions in the Labs folder.

+**For Self-Study:**
+* We recommend dowloading the site contents or cloning it if you can do so to your local computer.
+* Go to Decks folder and follow along with the slides.
+* When there is a lab indicated, you may find the lab instructions in the Labs folder.

 ## General Links to Get Started on the Bot Framework